HEAT & HUMIDITY

 Warmer weather means more trips to the park, longer walks and more chances for your pet to wander off!
 Make sure your dog or cat has a microchip for identification and wears a tag imprinted with your home address, cell phone and any other relevant contact information.
 Canines should wear flat (never choke!) collars, please.

-Summer is mushroom season.
+Summer is the start of mushroom season.
 Only a small percentage of wild mushrooms are highly toxic and can cause life-threatening problems in pets.
 Unfortunately, most of the highly toxic mushrooms are difficult to distinguish from the nontoxic ones, so the best way to keep pets from ingesting poisonous mushrooms is to keep them away from areas where any mushrooms are growing.
 Contact your veterinarian or the ASPCA Animal Poison Control Center immediately if you witness your pet eating a wild mushroom.

 IDEXX 4DX TEST

 In addition to Heartworm, this annual test also checks for exposure to the tick transmitted diseases of Lyme Disease, Anaplasmosis, and Ehlichiosis.
 If you have questions about ticks or tick transmitted disease, just ask.

 While springtime sees the reemergence of the Minnesota State Insect (the mosquito) and renewed concerns regarding heartworm disease transmission, we encourage the year-round use of oral parasite preventatives.
 Whether you have known it or not, each month when giving your pet its heartworm preventative pill you have also been deworming the intestinal tract or the common roundworm, hookworm and whipworm.

 FLEA AND TICK PREVENTATIVES